armain0/jobboard/README.md

-## Spring Boot Job Board API
+## Job Board API

-A RESTful backend API for a job board application, enabling employers to post and manage job listings, and applicants to browse and apply for jobs.
+A backend API for a job board application, enabling employers to post and manage job listings, and applicants to browse and apply for jobs.
 It includes user authentication and role-based access control.

 ## Features